->''"Indeed let us be frank about it, most of our people have never had it so good."''

 Harold Macmillan (1894-1986) was Prime Minister of the UK from 1957 to 1963.
 He came to power after Creator/AnthonyEden resigned and won a landslide victory in 1959.
 In 1963, misdiagnosed with prostate cancer, he suddenly resigned.

-Known as "Supermac" (a nickname coined by cartoonist Victor "Vicky" Weisz as an [[InsultBackfire insult]]), Macmillan's time in office saw a prosperous Britain, but later a wage freeze due to balance of payments issues.
+Known as "Supermac" (a nickname coined by cartoonist Victor "Vicky" Weisz as an [[InsultBackfire insult]]), Macmillan's time in office was a prosperous time for Britain, though not without some bumps such as a wage freeze, caused by balance of payments issues.
+He famously told Britons in 1957 that they had "never had it so good".
 1962 saw the "Night of the Long Knives", where eight members of his Cabinet were sacked in one go.
-The next year saw the Profumo scandal, which can be summarised as "Cabinet minister sleeps with prostitute who is also sleeping with Soviet spy".
+The next year saw the Profumo scandal, which can be summarised as "Cabinet minister sleeps with prostitute who is also sleeping with Soviet spy" (or, even more succinctly, as "[[Music/BillyJoel British politician sex]]").

 Mac got on well with JohnFKennedy, seeing himself as a kind of mentor to the young President.
 Just before the Cuban Missile Crisis, he passed a copy of Barbara Tuchman's history book ''The Guns of August'' to Kennedy, with his recommendations.
 Earlier on he was also friendly with President Eisenhower, the two of them having met DuringTheWar.